How To Wash Trainers By Hand Or In The Washing Machine

 Think of it like Ghostbusters, where Egon warns that you should never cross the streams, but with mud and hot water.

-Let that sit for ten minutes, before placing both the trainers and laces in a mesh laundry bag or pillowcase.
+Let that sit for ten minutes before placing both the trainers and laces in a mesh laundry bag or a pillowcase – whatever you have to hand.
 You can then pop that in your washing machine.

 You can also add a little white vinegar to the fabric conditioner compartment.
-This will help remove any excess detergent during the rinse cycle and help tackle any bad smells.
+This will help remove any excess detergent during the rinse cycle, which also helps to keep white trainers looking bright.
+And, as a bonus, it will also help tackle any bad smells, so they come out smelling super fresh.

-At this stage, you may also want to add a couple of towels to the drum.
-This softens the impact of the trainers hitting the drum, making it less likely for the washing machine to cause any damage to your best kicks.
+I also recommend adding a couple of towels to the drum.
+This softens the impact of the trainers hitting the drum, making it less likely for the washing machine to cause any damage to your shoes.

 Finally, no matter how dirty your shoes are, always run your machine on a cold water wash.
-It is tempting to run a hot wash to try to shift any dirt.
+I know it is really tempting to run a hot wash to try to shift any dirt.
 Yet as we’ve just learned, all that does is set the stain.
 Stick with cold.
 Never cross those streams!

 For dark shoes, you can stuff the toe box with scrunched-up newspaper to help absorb moisture.
-For white trainers, I would always use a scrunched-up cotton cloth, to help avoid getting any newsprint on your newly cleaned shoes.
-If you can, also flip the tongue of your shoe down, so that air can circulate.
+For white trainers, I would always use a scrunched-up cotton cloth to help avoid getting any newsprint on your newly cleaned shoes.
+If you can, also flip the tongue of your shoe down, so that air can get in to circulate.
+This helps to really speed up the drying process.

-As I mentioned, the washing machine isn’t the best option when it comes to wool, leather or suede trainers.
-Here you want to spot-treat any stains or marks.
+As I mentioned, the washing machine isn’t the best option when it comes to wool, leather, or suede trainers.
+Instead, you want to spot-treat any stains or marks.
 Here’s the full how-to:

 Cleaning Leather Trainers By Hand

-Believe it or not, washing-up liquid and an old brush is all you need to clean leather trainers.
+Believe it or not, washing up liquid and an old brush are all you need to clean leather trainers.

 Cleaning Suede Trainers By Hand

-For suede trainers, avoid the use of water.
+For suede trainers, I recommend avoiding water.
 Instead, your friend here is a brush.
-In particular, a suede brush works dust and dirt off your trainers, whilst restoring the suede’s nap.
+In particular, a suede brush works to remove dust and dirt from your trainers, whilst restoring the suede’s nap (the velvety texture).

 Cleaning Wool Trainers By Hand

 Whilst suede trainers require quite a degree of work to clean, it’s knitted wool trainers that are, in my opinion, the hardest to clean.
-It’s not the best idea to machine wash them, and you can’t use a brush, as it can snag the wool.
+You can’t chuck them in the washing machine, and you can’t use a brush, as it can snag the wool.

 Once you’re done, rinse your cloth and wipe your shoes down to remove any washing-up liquid.
 Then, allow them to air dry – again, away from direct heat.
 Similar to drying other types of trainers, it’s best to pop a cloth in the toe box to help your trainers keep their shape and absorb excess moisture.